spencertipping/tau/m/utf9.md

 ## Disk spec
 Similar to the transit spec, but intended for long-term persistence and easy lookup.
 In particular, we want a few features to work well from an IO perspective:

-1. File splitting: seek to somewhere in the middle and find record boundaries
+1. File splitting: seek to somewhere in the middle and find value boundaries
-2. Optional robustness checking, both per-record and per-file
+2. Optional robustness checking, both per-value and per-file
-3. Fast record skipping for the sequential-access case
+3. Fast value skipping for the sequential-access case
 4. Preallocated space
 5. File-level indexes